Skip to main content

 DESCRIPTION

-The most common cause of ankle injury comprising a significant proportion of sports injuries:
+The most common cause of ankle injury comprising a significant proportion of injuries in the athletic and general populations:

 DIAGNOSIS